Ministry of Health reveals test results of NZ patient for coronavirus

 Elsewhere, people in Auckland had started buying antiseptic sprays and liquids by the box as the world grapples with the coronavirus outbreak.

-Countdown Meadowlands was bringing in extra stock for hand sanitisers, antiseptic liquids and antibacterial sprays - particularly Dettol.
+Countdown Meadowlands was bringing in extra stock of hand sanitisers, antiseptic liquids and antibacterial sprays - particularly Dettol.

-Duty manager Kumar Than told the Weekend Herald its warehouse was sending extra stock for those items regularly now - something they had not seen before.
+Duty manager Kumar Than told The Weekend Herald its warehouse was sending extra stock for those items regularly now - something they had not seen before.

 "All the shelves are getting empty very quickly," Than said.

-"Those items like the hand sanitisers, Dettol, are selling very good certainly after the coronavirus warning.
+"Those items like the hand sanitisers, Dettol, are selling very good, certainly after the coronavirus warning.

 "We have online orders.
 Our staff doing online shopping, they're also seeing so many orders - especially sanitary items [like] Dettol and that kind of thing."